Code-Institute-Submissions/justus-ai-swahili_bob_tattoo_v1_AprResub/README.md

 ![image](https://user-images.githubusercontent.com/83753891/159145941-8fe1e84a-b855-4569-9017-9fa08ee360dd.png)

-For every page that the user scrolls , whether on lrge screen or small screen, ss soon as you get to the botom there s a narrow pointing upwrd to the top ,to ease ux:
+For every page that the user scrolls , whether on large screen or small screen, as soon as you get to the bottom there is an arrow pointing upawrd ,to enhance ux:
 ![image](https://user-images.githubusercontent.com/83753891/159146774-06f1660e-b2e9-4497-9cb2-370a792c221b.png)

-Hopefully the user will be willing to register and be able to have an easier time adding their confirming  after they make a purchase in the store.The sign up details below can be saved and
+Hopefully the user will be willing to register and be able to have an easier time adding their details by just confirmingthem  after they make a purchase in the online store.The sign up details below can be saved and reused when the same use logs in again:
 ![image](https://user-images.githubusercontent.com/83753891/159144532-89af8ac2-09ab-4614-9e1f-8f6f610ed07f.png)
  if the user registers with a preexisting username or email, an error message will be displayed and the input boxes turn red , therefore informing the user thtat they have to enter a new , unique set of details as shown below:
  ![image](https://user-images.githubusercontent.com/83753891/159144724-4b1038ae-4c96-42ba-864e-1452983ecedc.png)
- when Making purchas as suggested by the information banner below the navbar, all purchases over 50 dollars won't be charged a delivery fee.This is further highlighted whene the user gets to the checkout box using a highlight yellow alert that shows the balance left before making it to the 50 dollar mark to encourage the shoppers to go back aad add to their shopping bag:
+ When Making purchases as suggested by the information banner below the navbar, all purchases over 50 dollars won't be charged a delivery fee.This is further highlighted when the user gets to the checkout box using a highlight yellow alert that shows the balance left before making it to the 50 dollar mark to encourage the shoppers to go back add to their shopping bag:
  ![image](https://user-images.githubusercontent.com/83753891/159145170-a86362c0-3492-4495-a8f7-9f54561d4530.png)
 Once the value spent in the shopping bag is higher than 50 dollars , the yellow highled box dissapears:
 ![image](https://user-images.githubusercontent.com/83753891/159145331-f4a7586c-02b6-433f-95e2-deddf02f9640.png)

 on the secure checkout page, there is more details to fill in so that your product/s is delivered to the customers choice of adress:
 ![image](https://user-images.githubusercontent.com/83753891/159145441-22c1f6ca-c3a8-463a-a140-f0ec9860175a.png)

-The country to be delivered to is however a dropdown list that you have to clcik on instead of entering the letters:
+The country to be delivered to is however a dropdown list that you have to click on instead of entering the letters:
 ![image](https://user-images.githubusercontent.com/83753891/159145479-0f821c39-fd5a-44e9-ba49-f09a8e50417e.png)
 The card details must be valid otherwise the transaction does not go through:
 ![image](https://user-images.githubusercontent.com/83753891/159145528-e5482056-e180-448d-92ac-8846f14a9fff.png)